 The MDCC's mission is to maintain and preserve specific architectural characteristics in design and construction while understanding the needs of owners and their projects.
-The goals are to assist owners
+The goals are to assist owners in building and remodeling homes that are consistent with the original concept, enhance existing homes www.muirfieldassociation.com under "Design Review".

-To assist property owners with this requirement, many of the design review guidelines and applications can be found in Section 5 of this booklet or online at the Association's website: www.muirfieldassociation.com under "Design Review".
 These guidelines and applications provide the basic information needed for review.
 They also serve as a checklist to insure that all design elements have been considered in the development of the home or property enhancements.
 As provided in the deed restrictions, the Design Control Committee reserves the right to disapprove construction or improvements on properties if the size, scale, character or architectural style is not compatible with the home, the neighborhood or with the design standards.